Spiritually Accountable, Vocationally Equipped

 - Homeless guests that lack skills will learn advanced employment skills development including but not limited to building maintenance, landscaping, office professional, food service, and Certified Nursing Assistant.
 Guests will become marketable in the Great Lakes Bay Region job market.

-The strength of the Moving Forward Employment Readiness Program is our partnerships within our community.
+The strength of the SAVE employment readiness program is our partnerships within our community.

 - Education and Training Connect (ETC) provides GED preparation and high school completion classes.
 They also assist participants with vocational training.